anandg3302/chatbot-Project/README.md

 A simple AI-powered chatbot built with TensorFlow/Keras and served via a Flask API.
 It responds to user queries based on predefined intents stored in intents.json.

-📸 Demo

-(You can add a screenshot or GIF here once your chatbot is running.)

 📂 Project Structure
 chatbot-project/
 │